rowanz/r2c/README.md

-# From Recognition to Cognition: Visual Commonsense Reasoning
+# From Recognition to Cognition: Visual Commonsense Reasoning (cvpr 2019 oral)

 This repository contains data and PyTorch code for the paper [From Recognition to Cognition: Visual Commonsense Reasoning (arxiv)](https://visualcommonsense.com).
 For more info, check out the project page at [visualcommonsense.com](https://visualcommonsense.com).
 For updates, or to ask for help, [check out and join our google group!!](https://groups.google.com/forum/#!forum/visualcommonsense/join)